 As courses are reviewed regularly, the modules may vary from that shown here.

-Teaching and learning The teaching, learning and assessment strategy of the programme is underpinned by student centred, patient-centred and practice-focused approaches.
+The teaching, learning and assessment strategy of the programme is underpinned by student centred, patient-centred and practice-focused approaches.
 Each module has an appropriate division between structured learning activities and private study.
 Opportunities for sharing existing and developing skills, knowledge and experience are maximised.
 A variety of teaching and learning strategies are employed to make the most of the range of experience, skills and knowledge within the group.

 Approach to assessment